 Building-integrated or below-grade parking (if needed) should not break the continuity of the street frontage, nor create exposed parking areas along the street frontage.
 Any site access for parking or loading should be limited to one access point/curb-cut on the eastern edge of the site and maintain a continuous sidewalk grade across the vehicular driveway.
 Future shared access with the abutting site should be considered.
 All vehicular site access will be limited to right in/right out only.
+Due to the Property's proximity to two schools, proposals should give thoughtful consideration the proposal's impact on school traffic and safety.

-In addition, new development should work with the Dudley Square Design Project to further improve safe and comfortable pedestrian connections on Malcom X Boulevard.
+In addition, the new development should work with the Dudley Square Design Project to further improve safe and comfortable pedestrian connections on Malcom X Boulevard.